Mock EVM Review Process for IBRs – What is it and why do it?

 Grey Hat – In this interview the CAM/Functional Manager will also be asked all the appropriate questions, but will be expected to answer the questions themself.
 In the event that they get stumped the interviewer will go out of role and assist the interviewee and may allow the supporting staff to help as they are asked by the interviewer.
 This will ordinarily be the mode for the “Spotlight Interview” since the team has identified whom they feel is the most knowledgeable CAM/Functional Manager.

 Black Hat – In this interview process the CAM/Functional Manager will be asked all the audit questions that DCMA or OECM would ask, but the CAM/Functional Manager is expected to be able to provide all the answers without assistance from the interviewer or their supporting staff.
 We will generate Discrepancy Reports (DRs) for any instances where your team has not provided adequate answers to their questions.
 This is the mode of audit that is exactly what you can expect from either DCMA or OECM.

 Each CAM/Functional Manager should expect to undergo at least a White and Black Hat interview in the preparation process.
 Best-case scenario would be to undergo each to assure the best probability of success with DCMA or OECM.

-Of course, this is a summary of the approach we would use to get your company ready for an ANSI-748 EVM Compliance Review or to resolve DRs generated by DCMA or OECM in a prior Certification Progress Review.
+Of course, this is a summary of the approach we would use to get your company ready for an EIA-748 EVM Compliance Review or to resolve DRs generated by DCMA or OECM in a prior Certification Progress Review.
 Our team has successfully performed this for dozens of DOD/DOE/EP&C Programs, interviewed hundreds of CAMs and Functional/Executive Management and has the capability to get your team ready for DCMA or OECM.